Intermediate mass-ratio inspirals in a dense dark-matter environment: Effects of the initial dark-matter distribution: Simulations of successive mergers

 \subsection{Dark-matter density following the second inspiral}

 In Fig.~\ref{fig:density_PL12_1K}, we plot the density at three stages of the inspiral for a second-generation inspiral.
-The initial parameters for the binary are the same as those used in Fig.~\ref{fig:density_PL1_1K}, which has $m_1 =$ $10^3\,\Msolar$, $m_{2,0} =$ $10\,\Msolar$, $\gamma_\SP = 7/3$, and $\rho_\SP$ = $200\,\Msolar/ \mathrm{pc}^{3}$.
-The density of the first-generation inspiral when the secondary reaches the ISCO (the solid blue curve in Fig.~\ref{fig:density_PL1_1K}) serves as the initial density for the second inspiral (it is depicted as the dotted, black curve in Fig.~\ref{fig:density_PL12_1K}).
-The initial density from Fig.~\ref{fig:density_PL1_1K} is reproduced as the dashed gray line in Fig.~\ref{fig:density_PL12_1K} for comparison.
-The curves not contained in Fig.~\ref{fig:density_PL1_1K} are the dashed-dotted orange curve, which represents the density during the second-generation inspiral when $r_2=r_\fy$, and the solid blue curve, which is the corresponding density when $r_2=r_\ISCO$.
-Comparing the blue and black curves shows that the density decreases significantly with each subsequent inspiral.
-In particular, the peak of the density near $r = 4 \times 10^{-9}\,\mathrm{pc}$ is decreased by slightly less than an order of magnitude after each inspiral.
+The initial parameters for the binaries are the same as those used in Fig.~\ref{fig:density_PL1_1K}, which have $m_{2,0} =$ $10\,\Msolar$, $\gamma_\SP = 7/3$, and $\rho_\SP$ = $200\,\Msolar/ \mathrm{pc}^{3}$.
+The panel on the left shows the $m_1 =$ $10^3\,\Msolar$ case, while the panel on the right is for $m_1 =$ $10^5\,\Msolar$.
+The densities of the first-generation inspirals when the secondary reaches the ISCO (the solid blue curves in Fig.~\ref{fig:density_PL1_1K}) serve as the initial densities for the second inspirals (they are depicted as the dotted, black curves in the two panels of Fig.~\ref{fig:density_PL12_1K}).
+The initial densities from Fig.~\ref{fig:density_PL1_1K} are reproduced as the dashed gray curves in Fig.~\ref{fig:density_PL12_1K} for comparison.
+The curves not contained in Fig.~\ref{fig:density_PL1_1K} are the dashed-dotted orange curves, which represent the densities during the second-generation inspiral when $r_2=r_\fy$, and the solid blue curves, which are the corresponding densities when $r_2=r_\ISCO$.

+Comparing the blue and black curves shows that the densities decrease with each subsequent inspiral, but the amount of decrease depends strongly on the primary mass.
+In particular, for the $m_1 = 10^3\,\Msolar$ case, the peak of the density near $r \approx 4 \times 10^{-9}\,\mathrm{pc}$ is decreased by slightly less than an order of magnitude after each inspiral.
 This leads to an overall flatter radial density profile at small radii.
-A stronger flattening is predicted to occur in other scenarios as well, such as in the ``annihilation plateau'' for self-annihilating dark-matter models~\cite{Bertone:2016nfn} or some dark-matter profiles formed from some collapse scenarios (e.g.,~\cite{Bertone:2024wbn}).
+A stronger flattening is predicted to occur in other scenarios as well, such as in the ``annihilation plateau'' for self-annihilating dark-matter models~\cite{Bertone:2016nfn}, the shallower power law in self-interacting DM models (see, e.g.,~\cite{Banik:2025fnc}), or some DM profiles formed from collapse scenarios (e.g.,~\cite{Bertone:2024wbn}).
+The change in density for the $m_1 =$ $10^5\,\Msolar$ case is less significant, but there is still a noticeable redistribution of DM particles.
+For example, the density decreases for $r \lesssim 5 \times 10^{-7}\,\mathrm{pc}$ and increasing it at radii larger than $\sim 5\times 10^{-7}$\,pc.